-aspect is examining the latitude important available to the State in restricting exercise freedoms.
-The Pakistani constitution fundamental permits vague limitations "subject to law" on key rights like free speech, assembly, movement and association whereas the Indian charter spells out tailored grounds like public order, morality for limiting each right.
+An important aspect is examining the latitude available to the State in restricting exercise fundamental freedoms.
+The Pakistani constitution permits vague limitations "subject to law" on key rights like free speech, assembly, movement and association whereas the Indian charter spells out tailored grounds like public order, morality for limiting each right.
 Preventive detention legislation also imposes fewer constraints in Pakistan compared to India.
-The Indian subjects the right constitution to property comprehensive regulation and acquisition by the State to achieve land reforms and socialist goals.
+The Indian subjects the constitution right to property comprehensive regulation and acquisition by the State to achieve land reforms and socialist goals.
 In contrast, Pakistan's constitution adopts a more classical liberal approach to property rights.
-Thus, while the Indian charter permits broader legal limitations on exercise of liberties in the interest of public welfare and state the Pakistani constitution envisages intervention. derogations aligned minimal with libertarian a orientation.
-However, wide clawback clauses also raise risks of abuse and overreach unless constitutionally guarded.18
+Thus, while the Indian charter permits broader legal limitations on exercise of liberties in the interest of public welfare and state Pakistani constitution intervention. the envisages derogations aligned with libertarian minimal a orientation.
+However, wide clawback clauses also raise risks of abuse and overreach unless constitutionally guarded.19

-&lt;sup>17Okere, B. Obinna.
+18Okere, B. Obinna.
 "The protection of human rights in Africa and the African Charter on Human and Peoples' Rights: a comparative analysis with the European and American systems."
 Hum.
 Rts.
 Q. 6 (1984): 141.